ganesh5124/EKS_USING_TERRAFORM/README.md

 ## 📄 License
 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

-## 🌐 Community Interaction
-- **Contribute**: Found an error or have valuable resources?
-Contribute to our learning on the [Discord Server](https://discord.com/invite/jdzF8kTtw2) !
-- **Discussions**: Join discussions, ask questions, and connect with fellow learners in the GitHub Discussions section.

-## 📢 Spread the Word
-Share your journey with your network and tag me, [Aman Pathak](https://www.linkedin.com/in/aman-devops), when you post your blogs on LinkedIn.
-Let's learn together!

 Happy learning and blogging! 🌟